qmaruf/qmaruf.github.io.green/_posts/2023-10-03-chat-with-your-data.markdown

 ---
 layout: post
-title: "Chat with Your Data Using ChatGPT API"
+title: "Talk to Your Data Using LangChain and LLM"
 date: 2023-10-06
 description: Have you ever contemplated the possibility of engaging in a conversation with your data?
 Imagine conversing with a chatbot that possesses comprehensive knowledge about your dataset.
 This intriguing problem is the focus of this note, where we explore how to achieve it using the ChatGPT API.
 ---